Mobile data plans can be something of a nightmare.

 Note that the rest of this article focuses on those looking to switch to a new deal sometime soon.

-Don’t be overly cautious
+Don’t be overly cautious and go for plans that offer flexibility

 We all know that going over your allowance can be extremely costly.